EventStore/documentation/docs/server/5.0.9/server/diagnostics/stats.md

 As all other events, stats events are also linked in the `$all` stream.
 These events have a reserved event type `$statsCollected`.

-You can find an example of a stats event below:
+::: details Click here to see an example of a stats event

-::: details
 ```json
 {
   "proc-startTime": "2020-06-25T10:13:26.8281750Z",